Upnor

 Lower Upnor and Upper Upnor are two small villages in Medway, Kent, England.
-They are in the parish of Frindsbury Extra on the western bank of the River Medway.
-Today the two villages are mainly residential and a centre for small craft moored on the River Medway, but Upnor Castle is a preserved monument, part of the coastal and riverine defences from the sixteenth century.
+They are in the civil parish of Frindsbury Extra on the western bank of the River Medway.
+Today both Lower Upnor and Upper Upnor are mainly residential and a centre for small boats moored on the River Medway, but Upnor Castle is a preserved monument of English Heritage, that was built from October 1559 until April 1567 as part of the coastal and riverine defences of the Royal Navy.

 Origins

-Upnor meant "at the bank" being "æt þæm ōre" in Old English and "atten ore" in Middle English and "atte Nore" in 1292.
-However, the meaning changed to "upon the bank" (Middle English: "uppan ore") and by 1374 it was "Upnore".
+Upnor meant "At The Bank" being "Æt Þæm Ōre" in Old English and "Atten Ore" in Middle English and "Atte Nore" in 1292.
+However, the meaning changed to "Upon The Bank" (Middle English: "Uppan Ore") and by 1374 it was "Upnore".

-A skeleton of a straight-tusked elephant was excavated in 1911, during the construction of the Royal Engineers' Upnor Hard.
+A skeleton of a straight-tusked elephant was excavated in August 1911, during the construction of the Royal Engineers' Upnor Hard.

 Lower Upnor

 Arethusa Venture Centre, with figure-head, Lower Upnor.

 Lower Upnor faces the Upnor Reach of the River Medway.
 It was a single row of houses, separated from the River Medway by the roadway and the hard.
 Located here is the Arethusa Venture Centre, which provides residential school trips and educational visits and is run by the Shaftesbury Homes and Arethusa.
-In 1849, HMS Arethusa was the name of the training ship moored near the shore.
+During January to December 1849, HMS Arethusa was the name of the training ship moored near the shore.
 Shaftesbury Homes and Arethusa had moored a training vessel here for over 105 years.
 The first was Chichester, but after then all the ships were called Arethusa.
-The last but one Arethusa was the Peking, one of the Flying P-Liner four-masted barques of R F Laeisz (Bremerhaven), built in 1911, and acquired after World War 1 ended on 11 November 1918 as War Reparations.
+The last but one Arethusa was the Peking, one of the Flying P-Liner four-masted barques of R F Laeisz (Bremerhaven), built in February 1911, and acquired after World War 1 ended on 11 November 1918 as War Reparations.
 She was sold in June 1975 to the South Street Seaport Museum in New York.
-The last Arethusa, a 23-metre two-masted ketch, was sold in November 2000 and now sails with the Cirdan Sailing Trust under the name Faramir.
+The last Arethusa, a 23-metre two-masted ketch, was sold in November 2000 and now sails with the Cirdan Sailing Trust in Bradwell-on-Sea in Essex, under the name Faramir.

-In recent times extra housing has been constructed adjacent to the Upnor Road and the River Medway, along Galleon Way, Schooner Walk and Moat Lane.
-These houses are located near to the public house called The Pier and The Ship in Lower Upnor, exploiting the brownfield land exposed by quarrying the steep hillside that leads to Hoo Common.
+In March 2008 to September 2008 extra housing was constructed adjacent to the Upnor Road and the River Medway, along Galleon Way, Schooner Walk and Moat Lane.
+These houses are located near to the public house called The Pier and The Ship in Lower Upnor, exploiting the brownfield land exposed by quarrying the steep chalky limestone side of Beacon Hill that leads to Hoo Common.

 Lower Upnor is also the home of the Medway Yacht Club (MYC), which was founded on 24 September 1880, The Medway Yacht Club purchased land in Lower Upnor on 26 March 1948, now comprising approximately 14 acre.
 Upnor Sailing Club (USC) was formed on 15 October 1962 and moved into its present Club House (that was formed by renovating three existing riverfront cottages) on 17 February 1985.